pwalker91/StarUML2-DocGen/README.md

 -
 * Functional Specification Generation
   * Supports basic UML Use Case Diagrams (no packages)
+  * Support for packages (kinda...
+I think... not really tested)
 * Design Specification Generation
   * Currently a placeholder (nothing important happens)
 * A basic "Hello World"-like feature